pbrinkmeier/kit-lecture-notes/betriebssysteme/11-caching.md

 Physically indexed, physically tagged (PIPT) caches are completely transparent to the CPU.
 They do not require any performance-critical support from the system (including I/O).
-Multiprocessor systems can use a cache coherency protocal implemented in hardware (fast).
+Multiprocessor systems can use a cache coherency protocol implemented in hardware (fast).

 #### PIPT Random allocation conflicts